alexandrecorazza/xpfarm-get-the-middle-character/notes.md

 Driver: Alexandre
 Navigator: Alexandre

-1. If the string length is not between 0 and 1000 return false
+1. If the string length is not between 0 and 1000 return false ✅

+2. If the string length is odd, return the middle character ✅

+# Podmodoro 1 🍅:
+1. If the string length is odd, return the middle character ✅